MARCspec/MARCspec/marc-spec.md

 #### Indicators

 **Indicators** only appear in the context of *subfieldSpecs* (see section [Reference to data content]) and are alwasy preceeded by the character "\_".
 There are two indicators: *indicator 1* and *indicator 2*.
 Both are optional and either represented through a lowercase alphabetic or a numeric character.
-If *indicator 1* is not specified is must be replaced by the character "\_".
+If *indicator 1* is not specified, it MUST be replaced by the character "\_".
 If *indicator 2* is not specified it might be replaced by the character "\_" or left blank.

 ```
 indicator  = alphalower / DIGIT